mcnultyc/code-generator/README.md

 already exists a file with the same filename as one of the generated files, then the generated file is not stored and the original file is not overwritten.
+I didn't have time to make the GUI look well on both light and dark themes.
+Use a light theme as it's a little hard to see on darcula.

 ### Default text